python/mypy/docs/source/running_mypy.rst

-   With :option:`--explicit-package-bases <mypy --explicit-package-bases>`, mypy will locate the nearest parent directory that is a member of the ``MYPYPATH`` environment variable, the :confval:`mypy_path` config or is the current working directory.
+   With :option:`--explicit-package-bases <mypy --explicit-package-bases>`, mypy will locate the nearest parent directory that is a member of the ``MYPYPATH`` environment variable, the :confval:`mypy_path` config or, if neither of those configuration options are specified, then the current working directory.
    Mypy will then use the relative path to determine the fully qualified module name.

    For example, say your directory tree consists solely of ``src/namespace_pkg/mod.py``.
 If you run the command following command, mypy